-Design skills enable companies to rethink every aspect of their business, from internal operations to external customer service.
-Automotive companies with superior design skills use technology to find novel solutions to serve human needs.
+Design skills enable the financial services industry to rethink every aspect of its business, from internal operations to external customer service.
+Financial services companies with superior design skills use technology to find novel solutions to serve human needs.

 Our survey shows that companies with design strengths are better able to seize opportunities to improve both customer and employee experiences.
-They are more likely to deploy technology in the form of digital product engineering, content personalization and augmented reality.
+They are more likely to deploy technology in the form of digital product engineering, content personalization and AR.

-Automotive visionaries understand that design is more than mere user experience.
-Instead of segregating user design within its own silo, they make sure that more people, in more functions across the company, have responsibility to design products and services that maximize user satisfaction.
+Financial services visionaries understand that design is more than mere user experience.
+Instead of segregating user design within its own silo, they make sure that more people in more functions across the company have responsibility to design products and services that maximize user satisfaction.

 Design-led companies have effective processes in place to continuously listen to customers.
 They are committed to testing ideas and iterating them to improve over time.
-They measure design performance and results with the same rigor that they apply to tracking revenues and costs.
+They measure design performance and results with the same rigor they apply to tracking revenues and costs.